 NEAPs are to be designed and laid out specifically for older children and have a minimum activity area of 1000m², with 465m² of the area laid out for a kick-about area.
 Like the LEAP, the main change to the play criteria is that the area is to provide play experiences (rather than a set number of pieces of equipment).
 The space is therefore to be designed to provide stimulating and challenging play experiences and PAD recommends that a minimum of nine play experiences (from their list) are to be provided, as well as bicycle parking.
 The play area should also have a buffer zone of at least 30m in depth, containing varied planting.

 A newly created designation of a Local Landscaped Area for Play is intended to be used as an alternative to a LEAP and is intended for use by children and young people alike.
+There are many benefits of activity for children which can be seen with these local playground facilities.
 It is to be imaginatively landscaped to encourage play, although no play equipment has to be provided.
 The Local Landscaped Area for Play should have a minimum activity area of 900m² and is to provide a mix of areas for both physical activity and relative calm.